tcltk/tcl/doc/markdown/configurable.md

 # Name

-oo::configurable, configure, property - class that makes configurable classes and objects, and supports making configurable properties
+oo::configurable, configure, property - A class that makes configurable classes and objects, and supports making configurable properties

 # Synopsis